-Specialty Coil Solutions & Custom Tube Assemblies
+Custom and Specialty Coil Solutions

-Working from customer design specs, HBR manufactures custom coils and custom tube/rod assemblies to meet even the most complex requirements.
-Thanks to our precision manufacturing capabilities, there is essentially no limit to the style of custom coil we can produce.
-Custom and specialty coil types we produce include:
+Working from customer design specs, HBR manufactures custom coils to meet even the most complex requirements.
+Wire sizes 2-42 AWG and tube sizes range from 1/8” to 1-1/4”, with several material options are available.
+Thanks to our precision manufacturing capabilities, there is virtually no limit to the style of custom coil we can produce.

 We can create custom coils with odd or non-standard shapes, close tolerances, and other unique characteristics, as your design dictates.
 RF match coils, copper cooling coils, and other custom coils are complex components, and HBR knows what it takes to get the job done right.

 How Do I Know What Tube or Coil Material to Use?

 There is no one “perfect” material for all applications.
 So how do you know what custom coil material is right for your specialty coils and custom tube assemblies?